mobfox/Demo-App-Android/README.md

 * Enter the desired creative URL address or use the QR scanner.
 * Tap the "Load URL Interstitial".

-**Vast(video):**
+**VAST(video):**
 * Enter the desired creative URL address or use the QR scanner.
 * Tap the "Load URL Interstitial".
 ## Possible Errors And Solutions:
-- "no fill" - Meaning that there were no demand for that request. could be caused by a low fill rate at your geo location, too high floor price, or other wrongly entered request params.
+- "**no fill**" - Meaning that there were no demand for that request. could be caused by a low fill rate at your geo location, too high floor price, or other wrongly entered request params.
-- "timeout" - Meaning the connection was interrupted during the ad loading or that the ad takes too long to load due to slow internet connection.
+- "**timeout**" - Meaning the connection was interrupted during the ad loading or that the ad takes too long to load due to slow internet connection.
-- {"e3":{corssDoman":true ...} -Meaning that the request did not hit our servers at all.
+- **{"e3":{corssDoman":true ...}** - Meaning that the request did not hit our servers at all.
 Check your internet connection/VPN/proxy.

 ## Demo Video
 A video demonstrating how to use the app: